The Impact of Digital Transformation and Data Management on Supplier Experience

 Where to start when looking at the impact of digital transformation

-In the complex world of supplier management, everything starts with onboarding – a crucial phase that sets the tone for the whole relationship.
+In the complex world of supplier management, everything starts with onboarding suppliers – a crucial phase that sets the tone for the whole relationship.

 Costas Xyloyiannis, CEO of HICX, highlights a pressing issue in this regard: “We can all admit that there is a massive data problem, or rather, a data entry problem.”
 He explains that, from the get-go, people are entering the same information repeatedly across various tools, leading to huge amounts of data redundancy.